strixPanahu/csci1620_project2/README.md

 	- [x] D. Appropriate algorithms/data structures/data types used appropriately.

-	- [ ] E. OOP best practices implemented (Separating code to classes, data hiding, inheritance).
-Graphical user interface available and intuitive to use where applicable (must separate code in format discussed in lab 10 or test 10).
+	- [x] E. OOP best practices implemented (Separating code to classes, data hiding, inheritance).

+    - [ ] F. Graphical user interface available and intuitive to use where applicable (must separate code in format discussed in lab 10 or test 10).

-    - [ ] F. Proper documentation.
+    - [ ] G. Proper documentation.

-	- [x] G. Using descriptive variable names, class names, and file names.
+	- [x] H. Using descriptive variable names, class names, and file names.

-	- [x] H. Docstrings for functions.
+	- [x] I. Docstrings for functions.

-	- [x] I. Type hinting.
+	- [x] J. Type hinting.

-	- [ ] J. Public GitHub link submitted with all project files placed/merged into the main/master branch.
+	- [ ] K. Public GitHub link submitted with all project files placed/merged into the main/master branch.
 The project files could range from python files, images, documents, images, sound files, text files, binary files, executable files, etc. (generally anything that is needed for the application to work).